-- (2) If the amount sought to be withdrawn exceeds the amount originally deposited for the respective property or property interest or 75 percent of the total amount deposited for the respective property or property interest, whichever is greater, the court may require the applicant, before withdrawing any of such excess, to file an undertaking executed by two or more sufficient sureties approved by the court to the effect that they are bound to the plaintiff in double the amount of such excess for the return of any amount withdrawn that exceeds the amount to which the applicant is entitled as finally determined in the condemnation proceeding, together with legal interest from the date of its withdrawal. - (3) [Sack] The application shall be made by affidavit wherein the applicant shall set forth his interest in the property and request withdrawal of a stated amount.
-The applicant shall serve a copy of the application on the plaintiff and no withdrawal shall be made until at least [twenty()] 20 [) days after such service of the application, or until the time for all objections has expired, whichever is later. - (4) Within the 20-day period, the plaintiff may object to such withdrawal by filing an objection thereto on the ground that an undertaking should be filed as provided in subdivision (2) of this section or that the sureties upon such an undertaking are insufficient. - (5) Within [said-twenty-(20)-days] the 20-day period, the plaintiff may object to such withdrawal by filing an objection [thereof] thereto in court on the grounds that other persons are known or believed to have interests in the property.
+- (2) If the amount sought to be withdrawn by an applicant exceeds the amount originally deposited for his particular property or property interest or 75 percent of the final amount deposited for his particular property or property interest, whichever is greater, the court may require the applicant, before withdrawing any of such excess, to file an undertaking executed by two or more sufficient sureties approved by the court to the effect that they are bound to the plaintiff in such amount as is fixed by the court but not to exceed double the amount of such excess for the return of any amount withdrawn that exceeds the amount to which the applicant is entitled as finally determined in the condemnation proceeding, together with legal interest from the date of its withdrawal. - (3) [Such] The application shall be made by affidavit wherein the applicant shall set forth his interest in the property and request withdrawal of a stated amount.
+The applicant shall serve a copy of the application on the plaintiff and no withdrawal shall be made until at least [twenty() 20 [)] days after such service of the application, or until the time for all objections has expired, whichever is later. - (4) Within the 20-day period, the plaintiff may object to such withdrawal by filing an objection thereto on the ground that an undertaking should be filed as provided in subdivision (2) of this section or that the sureties upon such an undertaking are insufficient. - (5) Within [said-twenty-(20)-days] the 20-day period, the plaintiff may object to such withdrawal by filing an objection [thereof] thereto in court on the grounds that other persons are known or believed to have interests in the property.
 In this event the plaintiff shall attempt to personally serve on such other persons a notice to such persons that they may appear within [ten()] 10 [)] days after such service and object to such withdrawal, and that failure to appear will result in the waiver of any right to such amount withdrawn or further rights against the plaintiff to the extent of the sum withdrawn.
-The plaintiff shall state in [the such objection the names and last known addresses of other persons known or believed to have an interest in the property, whether or not it has been able to serve them with such notice and the date of such service.
-If the plaintiff in its objection reports to the court that it is unable to personally serve persons known or believed to have interests in the property within [said-twenty-()] the 20 [)] day period, said money shall not be withdrawn until the applicant causes such personal service to be made.
+The plaintiff shall state in [its] such objection the names and last known addresses of other persons known or believed to have an interest in the property, whether or not it has been able to serve them with such notice and the date of such service.
+If the plaintiff in its objection reports to the court that it is unable to personally serve persons known or believed to have interests in the property within [said-twenty-() the 20 [)] day period, said money shall not be withdrawn until the applicant causes such personal service to be made.